rutaolta/chromodifpipe/README.md

 ## Generate whitelists

 To generate whitelists of required scaffolds please use following command.
+This step is required for alignament plot.

-They will be generated using boundary for each sample.
+Whitelists will be generated using boundary for each sample.
-Boundaries should be added into `config`.
+Boundaries should be added into `config/default.yaml` parameter `boundary`.

 The generated whitelists will be put in `data_input/[name of your reference]/whitelists` folder.

 `snakemake -pr --use-conda --cores 1 generate_whitelists`